OrangeShark/webstache/README.md

 ```
 .
 ├── config.json
+├── css
+├── js
+└── _src
     ├── layouts
-│   └── base.html.mustache
+    │   ├── indexpost.mustache
-├── pages
+    │   ├── page.mustache
-│   └── index.md
+    │   ├── post.mustache
-└── static
+    └── posts
+        ├── 2013-04-13-bar.md
+        ├── 2014-01-24-foo-bar.md
+        ├── 2014-12-24-hello-world.md
+        ├── 2015-01-05-a-new-post.md
-    ├── css
+        ├── 2015-02-11-some-scheme.md
-    └── js
+        └── 2015-03-15-clojure.md
 ```

 `config.json` is the configuration file.
-`layouts` directory contains the layout templates with base.html.mustache being the main template.
+`_src/layouts` directory contains the layout templates with page.mustache being the main template used for each page.
-`pages` is a directory of markdown pages which will be inserted into the mainContent of each template.
-`static` is a directory of files which will be copied over to the output directory.
+`_src/posts` directory contains all the blog posts with the name format yyyy-mm-dd-htmlname.md.

+The location of the above files and directories can be specified in the config.